hplp/2025-fpga-design-projects-fpgaall/README.md

 # Repo organization

 The repo is organized as follows:

-- Report phase 2 : outline the differents steps during the phase 2 of the project
+1. Report phase 2 : outline the differents steps during the phase 2 of the project

-- Report phase 2.2 error and Report phase 2.1 error : describe some of the errors we have faced during the project and the actions we have taken to solve them
+2. Report phase 2.2 error and Report phase 2.1 error : describe some of the errors we have faced during the project and the actions we have taken to solve them

--Lung_data_set  contains the Lung cancer image resized( 32*32) and reorganized ( 2 class: benign and malign ) from Kaggle website
+3. Lung_data_set  contains the Lung cancer image resized( 32*32) and reorganized ( 2 class: benign and malign ) from Kaggle website

--BNN_PYNQ:
+4. BNN_PYNQ:

   * bnn: contains the LfcClassifier and CnvClassifier python class description